Monday, February 10, 2025

 Eight years and eight months ago, Christina Grimmie passed away.
 Once again, this day, I remember her and honor her legacy.

-The capacities of AI keep multiplying, but I find it more and more frustrating and complicated to work photographs into worthwhile artistic expressions.
+Last month I wrote about the “new ways” of portraiture.
+There are many digital tricks that seem amazing, but they are mostly superficial.
+The capacities of AI keep multiplying, but I only find it more and more frustrating and complicated to work photographs into worthwhile artistic expressions.
 Media tools that are supposed to increase accessibility can just as easily lead to bewilderment.
 Maybe for me this is just part of growing old.

 Still, my efforts are on a very basic scale.
-I can't imagine what implications the new technologies will have on the processes and organization of governments, though it appears that nations are plunging in headlong to the vast experiment.
+I can't imagine what implications the new technologies will have on the processes and organization of governments, though it appears that nations are plunging headlong into the vast experiment.
 We think we see where we are going, but are we blind to our own blindness?
+God have mercy on us all!

 Christina Grimmie's risks in music and media took her in directions she never could have imagined, to earthly successes and to the unexpected circumstances that resulted in the tragic and violent end of her earthly life.
 But her efforts were shaped by the boldness of love for the One who created her, redeemed her, and called her to Himself.